 In the second part of the project we posed a question to our audiences: how do you listen?
 The aim was to both understand our audiences better, and to help our young musicians develop their performance skills through listening more to their audiences.

 In the process we hope to help hone the listening skills of Europe’s young musicians, whilst also shedding light on how in a challenging moment for Europe we can all improve by developing and expanding our listening.

-The Listening Project was launched during our spring residency at our home in Ferrara.
-As the year progresses we will be populating a Listening Project archive with contributions from major artists, teachers and players.
-Many of them will be responding to the following questions:
+The first part of the Listening Project was launched during our spring residency in Ferrara.
+As the year progressed we populated a Listening Project archive with contributions from major artists, teachers and players.
+Many of them responded to the following questions: